Hermitian null loci: Preliminaries

-which is bounded from above.
-Therefore we obtain which is a contradiction as $\varepsilon\to 0$.
-The positive current can be taken to have almost analytic singularities thanks to Theorem~\ref{thm: regularization}. \end{proof} \begin{theorem} Let $\theta$ be a big (1,1)-form.
+We note that, without the nefness condition, Boucksom, Guedj and Lu~\cite{BoucksomGuedjLu2025-volume} recently proved that the positivity of the lower volume of $\theta$ implies the existence of Hermitian current. \end{proof} \begin{theorem} Let $\theta$ be a big (1,1)-form.
 Then there exists a Hermitian current $T_0$ with almost analytic singularities such that $\NK(\theta)=\Z(T_0)$.
 In particular, the non-Hermitian locus of a big class $[\theta]$ is an analytic subvariety of $X$. \end{theorem}

 \begin{proof} The proof is quite close to that of~\cite[Theorem 3.17]{boucksom2004divisorial}.
 We denote by $\mathcal{S}$ the set of all Hermitian currents with almost analytic singularities in the class $[\theta]$.
 Fix $T_j=\theta+\dc\f_j\in\mathcal{S}$ for $j=1,2$.
 First, we claim that there exists a Hermitian current with almost analytic singularities $T$ such that $\Z(T)\subset \Z(T_1)\cap \Z(T_2)$.
 Indeed, if we set $\f_3=\max(\f_1,\f_2)$ then $T_3=\theta+\dc\phi_3$ is a Hermitian current such that $(\f_3=-\infty)\subset \Z(T_1)\cap \Z(T_2)$.
 By Theorem~\ref{thm: regularization}, we can find a Hermitian current $T=\theta+\dc\f\in \mathcal{S}$ with almost analytic singularities such that $\f\geq \f_3$ so $\Z(T)\subset \Z(T_1)\cap \Z(T_2)$.
 This proves our claim.